railsuser2014/openobject-doc-book-en/books/book_mrp/source/0/index.rst

 			Geoff has held posts as director of services and of IT systems for international companies and in manufacturing.
-			He was Senior Industrial Research Fellow at Cambridge University's Institute for Manufacturing where he focused on innovation processes.
+			He was senior Industrial Research Fellow at Cambridge University's Institute for Manufacturing where he focused on innovation processes.

 			He founded Seath Solutions Ltd (http://www.seathsolutions.com/) to provide services